 Emotional well-being and resilience seem to be essential to achieving a good divorce.
 And while it may take quite a bit of resilience to slug through a bad divorce too, that’s not what I’m talking about here.

 I’m talking about what it takes to experience turmoil, manage difficulties and reap the rewards of a good divorce.
 The folks who do this are likely to someday be able to say: “My divorce was a painful upheaval in my life.
-But I’ve not only survived, I have grown.
+But I’ve not only survived, but I have also grown.
 I’m proud of the way that I handled it.
-And I am grateful for the hope, joy and peace in my life today.”
+And I am grateful for the hope, joy, and peace in my life today.”

 Ideas to Cultivate Emotional Well-Being and Resilience

 It is often said there are “3 divorces” – legal, financial, and emotional.
 The legal and financial issues must be resolved – it’s required.
 But your emotional well-being and resilience are entirely up to you.
 Attending to the emotional dimension of your divorce will equip you to better handle the legal and financial dimensions, too.
 And it will serve you well not only in your divorce but for the rest of your life.

 Here are some things I’ve seen that people with a good divorce do to attend to their emotional well-being:

 Talking with a counselor or therapist helps to effectively manage the difficult transitions triggered by divorce.
 It also helps deal with trauma, conflict, anxiety, and depression.
 Sometimes, just talking with a trusted friend or a clergy leader can also provide perspective and insight.